00ff0000red/SIMD.ts/README.md

 Most of the .wat was compiled from C++, then hand-edited afterward for micro-optimizations.

 **Warning**:
-This TS/JS wrapper will need to be rewritten if the [TC39 remove builtin subclassing proposal](https://github.com/tc39/proposal-rm-builtin-subclassing) becomes a part of the ES262 specification.
+This TS/JS wrapper will need to be rewritten if/when the [TC39 remove builtin subclassing proposal](https://github.com/tc39/proposal-rm-builtin-subclassing) becomes a part of the ES262 specification.

 TODO: API here, type defs, methodology, etc.